addresscloud/terraform-aws-tile-service/README.md

 ### Tilesets and Tilefiles

-The module supports both raster and vector [tilesets](https://docs.mapbox.com/help/glossary/tileset/) using the slippy map tilenames [specification](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).
+The module supports raster and vector [tilesets](https://docs.mapbox.com/help/glossary/tileset/) using the slippy map tilenames [specification](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).
 [TileJSON](https://github.com/mapbox/tilejson-spec) files are also supported using the convention `tile.json` and placed in the root of the tileset (see [Bucket Layout](#bucket-layout)).

-The module supports both raster and vector tilefiles that support querying of internal tiling using HTTP range requests such as [Cloud Optimised Geotiffs](https://www.cogeo.org/) and [PMTiles](https://github.com/protomaps/PMTiles).
-Examples of both tilesets and tilefiles are included in [Client Demos](#client-demos).
+The module supports querying raster and vector tilefiles using HTTP range requests.
+Examples that have been tested are [Cloud Optimised Geotiffs](https://www.cogeo.org/) and [PMTiles](https://github.com/protomaps/PMTiles), examples of both are included in the [Client Demos](#client-demos).

 ### Bucket Layout